PASTAplus/PEP/peps/pep-9.md

 ```
 **Listing 1:** Example of an Ecological Metadata Language `<access>` element.

 ACLs for PASTA API methods are declared in a standalone XML document file, `service.xml`, one each for the Data Package Manager and Audit services.
-These ACLs are read into the system during the PASTA boostrap process and can be modified as necessary by editing the file and restarting the system.
+These ACLs are read into the system during the PASTA bootstrap process and can be modified as necessary by editing the file and restarting the system.
 ACLs for data package resources are declared in the data package's EML metadata document and are translated into an RDBS table when first uploaded; these ACRs cannot be modified once they are read into the table.
 Both the `service.xml` file and the EML metadata use the same ACR structure, allowing use of the same ACR processor to determine authorization.

 This PEP proposes to improve authorization for applications in the EDI ecosystem by replacing IdP user identifiers and group identifiers with PASTA-based unique identifiers ([see PEP-2](./pep-2.md)) and allowing data package resource ACRs to be modified, including the addition or deletion of ACRs, anytime after the data package is initially upload and published in the EDI data repository.

 ## Issue Statement

-The current EDI authorization system should be improved for the following reasons:
+The current EDI authorization system has the following issues:

 1. IdP user identifiers and group identifiers are embedded in ACRs, which are visible to the public by reviewing the data package XML metadata.
 This can disclose private or sensitive information, including names, email addresses, and alternative identifiers (i.e., Orcid identifiers).
 These identifiers also become a permanent record in the EDI data repository audit log, which is another potential exposure route of sensitive information.
 2. Data package resource ACRs become immutable once the data package is published in the EDI data repository.
 This poses significant hardship for data package creators or owners who wish to apply a temporary embargo to data resources during manuscript review or to modify, add, or delete ACRs when managing personnel change over time.